kbpersonal/ts-eks-subnet-router/README.md

-# Secure ClusterIP Service Access via Tailscale Subnet Router in EKS
+# Secure Access with Tailscale on Kubernetes

 ## Disclaimer
 > [!WARNING]